cisagov/Malcolm/docs/running.md

 ## <a name="StopAndRestart"></a>Stopping and restarting Malcolm

-You can run `./scripts/stop` to stop the docker containers and remove their virtual network.
+You can run `./scripts/stop` to stop the Docker containers and remove their virtual network.
 Alternatively, `./scripts/restart` will restart an instance of Malcolm.
-Because the data on disk is stored on the host in docker volumes, doing these operations will not result in loss of data.
+Because the data on disk is stored on the host in Docker volumes, performing these operations will not result in loss of data.

-Malcolm can be configured to be automatically restarted when the Docker system daemon restart (for example, on system reboot).
+Malcolm can be configured to automatically restart when the Docker system daemon restarts (for example, on system reboot).
 This behavior depends on the [value](https://docs.docker.com/config/containers/start-containers-automatically/) of the [`restart:`](https://docs.docker.com/compose/compose-file/#restart) setting for each service in the `docker-compose.yml` file.
 This value can be set by running [`./scripts/configure`](malcolm-config.md#ConfigAndTuning) and answering "yes" to "`Restart Malcolm upon system or Docker daemon restart?`."

 ## <a name="Wipe"></a>Clearing Malcolm's data